paulrobertlloyd/paulrobertlloyd-v3/source/_posts/entries/2013-12-22-redesigning_24_ways.markdown

 All the while, [Jessica Hische's advice][12] was in the back of my mind: could I have found a better pairing with more time?
 If confirmation were needed, nearing completion of the design I discovered that Lato is Polish for Summer!
 Hopefully this is something we can revisit next year.

-{% figure "Initial design concept for 24 ways home page" %}
+{% figure caption:"Initial design concept for 24 ways home page" %}
 {% picture /2013/12/24_ways_concept.png alt="" %}
 {% endfigure %}